 There are other businesses that let you purchase and rent movies online.
 I’ve already mentioned iTunes, but there is also Amazon and Google Play.
 Maybe Netflix should be in there as well.
 But with UltraViolet, you can build and keep a collection, hopefully forever.
 And then with Vudu, you can share your collection with 5 different users so they can watch your movies.
 So I think they are really trying to give people a reason to buy movies and help them enjoy them and make it a good experience to compete with people illegally downloading pirated copies.
 To me this is better than renting movies online, which usually cost $4-6 whereas you can go to Redbox and rent them for less than $2 a day.
 With the rentals you generally have a month or so to watch the movie, but it doesn’t make sense that it would cost so much more to rent online than borrowing physical disks from a network of machines located all over the country.
 Buying the movies online isn’t that great either: while I have been able to buy physical Blu-ray movies with digital copies for less than $10, most online purchases are $10-20.
 Again, there is something wrong with this picture that physical copies transported to and sold at a store cost less than buying online.

 Over Thanksgiving week I bought maybe 10 or so Blu-rays and DVD’s (most DVD’s don’t come with digital copies) and I have registered a couple of codes with UltraViolet and Vudu (to register one movie, I had to start accounts at two different websites).
-I was able to download Vudu to both my iPod and my 7-inch Android tablet, and I watched one of the movies on the tablet.
-I haven’t actually downloaded anything to the iPod since the screen is so small and there isn’t much free memory, but I could.
-I also watched a couple of my Disney digital copies which I can watch on a computer, including my 10-inch Windows tablet, but not on Android (more on that later).
-The Windows tablet is kind of bulky and there seems to be more glare on its screen.
+I was able to download Vudu to my 7-inch Android tablet and I watched one of the movies on the tablet.
+I could put Vudu on my iPod as well, but it isn’t a great viewer due to the small screen size and there isn’t that much memory free.
+I also watched a couple of my Disney digital copies which I can watch on a computer, including my 10-inch Windows tablet, or on a laptop for a bigger screen.
+The Windows tablet is kind of bulky and there seems to be more glare on its screen plus the headphone volume is just too low.
 Watching on the 7-inch tablet is pretty good and I have been watching some TV episodes ripped from DVDs using a program called Handbrake, watching them with the VLC viewer for Android which is great.
-I tried to transfer some Vudu movies to my Windows tablet, but the downloads are buried pretty deep in the file system and I don’t think they can be moved, unlike the iTunes movies which can be moved (to a memory card since the tablet has limited memory) and played in iTunes no matter where they are.
+I tried to transfer some Vudu movies to my Windows tablet, but the downloads are buried pretty deep in the file system and I don’t think they are supposed to be moved, unlike the iTunes movies which can be moved (to a memory card since the tablet has limited memory) and played in iTunes no matter where they are.
 So iTunes is a little easier to deal with than Vudu in terms of the files.

 One of the Blu-rays I bought was the box set of The Sopranos.
 HBO participates with UltraViolet, but you can also enter the code directly in iTunes as if it were an iTunes gift card and it shows up in your library (in the cloud unless you download episodes).
 Not only that, but HBO lets you also use the code to get the show in Google Play.
 So I have The Sopranos in three different places.
 That was probably dumb of me.
 I should have watched a few episodes first and if I didn’t like the show, I could have sold the Blu-rays and the unused code.
 Some people sell the disks or the code and keep the other, but the codes are not supposed to be transferred (no way to stop it since they don’t know who bought the Blu-rays in the first place).

 The other thing about Vudu is they are the only UltraViolet-compatible viewer that also lets you enter Disney codes.
 So you could actually keep everything in Vudu.
-However, Disney makes you choose a company for your account link (you can change your mind every six months and choose from Amazon, iTunes, Vudu, Google Play and a couple of others; once you switch, your movies may stay at the old place and populate to the new place), and I think I would prefer iTunes for now, though my iTunes movies can’t be played on the Android tablet which is probably my favorite for watching on the train (they make a Disney Movies Anywhere app for Android, but for it to work you have to link your account to Google Play).
-And if I want an even bigger screen I could watch these offline on my laptop.
+In fact, Disney Movies Anywhere can be linked to both iTunes and Vudu so that your movies appear in both (along with Google Play, Amazon, and some others).
 None of the iPod, tablets, or laptops have 1080p HD displays to show the movies in their best Blu-ray resolution.
 I’m sure I could stream movies to my TV, but since I already have the Blu-rays and a player I don’t really need to do that.